PierreBizouard/pdfparser/README.md

 but it works also with recent libpoppler library present in common linux distributions (then it requires dev package to build).
 See below for installation instructions.

+We can grab poppler from https://github.com/oschwartz10612/poppler-windows

+We hardcoded poppler path in the pkg-config stuff

+Note that PDF must end with the right stuff

 Available under GPL v3 or any later version license (libpoppler is also GPL).